 No one understands this better than community activist and CoFounder of Silicon Valley De-Bug, Raj Jayadev.
 “Communities have been sacrificed in the name of safety”, advocates Jayadev and very quickly makes the adverse correlation between safety and policing.
 The premise of law and order has been synonymous with policing, surveillance, prosecution, and incarceration, yet, evidence proves those two are antithetical.

 Jayadev’s organization runs out of San Jose, a rather progressive city with a low crime rate.
-Despite this, he points out that San Jose has a relatively high rate of death caused by police.
+Despite this, he points out that San Jose has a relatively high rate of death caused by police violence.
 White supremacy is not limited to one particular space, it is national.
 We are all having the same political discourse.

 Jayadev probes, “How do we reimagine safety, safety for all, if law and order isn’t the mechanism to get there?”